mahirlabibdihan/Modern-iGraphics/README.md

 void iSetSpritePosition(Sprite* s, int x, int y);
 void iFreeSprite(Sprite* s);
 void iShowSprite(Sprite* s);
+void iWrapSprite(Sprite* s, int dx);
 void iResizeSprite(Sprite* s, int width, int height);
 void iMirrorSprite(Sprite* s, MirrorState state);
 ```

 - The collision detection is handled by the `int iCheckCollision(Sprite* s1, Sprite* s2)` function.
 Returns `1` or `0` depending on whether the two sprites are colliding or not.
 If the bounding box of two images do not overlap, this has a time complexity of `O(1)`.
 Otherwise, it has a time complexity of `O(wh)`, where `w` and `h` are the width and height of the overlapping area of the two images.

-- The `iPassiveMouseMove(int mx, int my)` function is called whenever the mouse moves on the window.
-The `mx` and `my` parameters are the current x and y coordinates of the mouse cursor on the window.
-This function can be used to get the coordinate of the mouse cursor on the window without having to click the mouse.
+Internally, whenever a sprite is created, it automatically creates a collision mask, which is a boolean 2D array of the same size as the image.

 ## How to Use
 - Include the `iGraphics.h` header file in your project.